DevRitesh08/SQL/Views and User defined functions/views.md

 - **Disadvantage** — Need to manually update the view , whereas regular views are always up-to-date because they are based on the underlying tables.
                    - Maintenance overhead , as materialized views require additional storage space and may need to be refreshed periodically to ensure that they contain the most up-to-date data.

-- **Use Case** — Useful for large datasets or complex queries that are frequently accessed , such as in data warehousing or business intelligence applications.
+- **Use Case** — Useful for large datasets or complex queries that are frequently accessed , such as in data warehousing , business intelligence applications , dasboards of youtube , zomato etc.

 ## Creating Views